 - The mere publication of

-the blog post, letter or editorial piece will add credibility and publicity for
+the letter or editorial piece will add credibility and publicity for your

-- And once the blog post is published, you can share
+- And once the article is published, you will have

-have copies of this credible piece to include in your next mailing.)
+copies of this credible piece to send to supporters, friends, etc.

 For details about using "Public